GameServersHub-LLC/Knowledgebase/docs/Path of Titans/Guides/Maps Info/Path-of-Titans-Beringia.md

 Map Game.ini Name `Beringia`
 :::

+Author: **Marteus**

+A pleistocene subarctic landscape.
+Explore Beringia during the last Ice Age, 15,000 years ago.

+If you want to know more about background lore, or want to support the development of the Ex Argilla maps by reporting bugs or with suggestions and ideas, consider joining our [Discord](https://discord.gg/GfSEk9FkGT).

+My special thanks to Oida for a lot of invaluable counsel!

 Below is a list of all the POI's, Quest, Water and Waystones names for the current map.

 ## Point of Interest